• Home

 6. Add the drained chickpeas and the coconut milk.
 Stir everything together.

-7. Bring to a gentle simmer, then reduce heat to low.
+7. Bring to a gentle simmer, then reduce the heat to low.
 Cover and cook for 10-15 minutes, stirring occasionally.
 This lets the flavors meld together.

 8. Season with salt and pepper to taste.
 Add a pinch of sugar if the tomatoes taste too acidic.